Revise and Resubmit

 I realize that this doesn't mean they will accept my novel.
 I'm looking at this as an opportunity to improve my writing.
 Now I know where I'm making my mistakes.
 The story is reading a lot smoother now.
 If It doesn't get accepted I'll always appreciate the feedback.

 However, if you sent the manuscript to a vanity press (where you must pay to have them publish your work) and the editor there asked you to revise and resubmit, that is not particularly positive.
-In effect, that editor is saying, "this work is so unready that we can't even justify selling you our editing package yet."
+That editor is saying, "this work is so unready that we can't even justify selling you our editing package yet."

 Most manuscripts that are not yet ready are rejected with a simple form letter.
 If you received encouragement and an offer to take a second look, you are on the right track, and fortunate to have reached an editor willing to take a second look.